Spandeck Engineering v Defence Science and Technology Agency: Judgment

 Additionally, the court ruled that claims in pure economic loss were allowed in Singapore, diverging from English case law as outlined in Murphy v Brentwood DC.
 Chief justice Chan Sek Keong, in delivering the court's judgment, stated:We respectfully agree that there is no justification for a general exclusionary rule against recovery of all economic losses and indeed, this is already the position the Singapore courts have taken, following Ocean Front...
 Although the Singapore decisions on pure economic loss have largely been restriction to such situations [concerning the economic value of land in near-contractual relationships], there is no reason not to extend liability for pure economic loss to other situations, provided the issues of indeterminate liability and policy can be adequately dealt with.
 With regard to the present case, whilst the court found foreseeability, it found that proximity did not exist between Spandeck and DSTA, owing to the arbitration clause in contract.
 Quoting the previous judgment of Pacific Associates, the court affirmed that: [I]t would not be reasonable [for the court in Pacific Associates] to impose a Hedley Byrne duty... because "it would cut across and be inconsistent with the structure of relationships created by the contracts, into which the parties had entered...
 The court in Pacific Associates also held that the engineer did not owe a duty of care to a contractor who had suffered economic loss... as the contractor was safeguarded by the terms of its contract with the employer.
 Purchas LJ considered that the courts should be slow to superimpose an added duty of care in excess of the rights the contractor was content to acquire...
-[I]f the contractor required extra-contractual protection for the deafaults of the engineer, it was open to the contractor to stipulate for it when contracting.
+[I]f the contractor required extra-contractual protection for the defaults of the engineer, it was open to the contractor to stipulate for it when contracting.
 By accepting the invitation to tender the contractor must be taken to accept the role to be played by the engineer as defined in the contract.